Play School (British TV series): Broadcast history

 Play School was the first programme shown on BBC2's launch day.
 It originally appeared on weekdays at 11 am on BBC2 and received holiday runs on BBC1 in Summer 1964 and 1965, later acquiring a mid-afternoon BBC1 repeat as the opening programme of BBC1's teatime children's schedule.
 The morning showing was transferred to BBC1 on 19 September 1983 when BBC Schools programming transferred to BBC2, and was shown 30 minutes earlier, at 10.30am.
 It remained in that slot after daytime television was launched in October 1986 and continued to be broadcast at that time until the programme ended in October 1988.

 When the BBC scrapped the afternoon edition of Play School in April 1985 to make way for new programmes in that slot, a Sunday morning compilation was launched called Hello Again!.
 This came seven months after the programme's length was reduced from 25 minutes to 20 minutes.

 There were several opening sequences for Play School during its run, the first being "Here's a house, here's a door.
 Windows: 1 2 3 4.
 Ready to knock?
 Turn the lock – It's Play School".
 This changed in the early 1970s to "A house – with a door.
 1, 2, 3, 4.
 Ready to play?
 What's the day?
 It's..."
 In this version blinds opened on the windows as the numbers were spoken.

-The blinds were no longer featured towards the end of the 1970s and the word "windows" was added before "1 2 3 4".
+A new title sequence debuted on 30 April 1979.
+The blinds were no longer featured and the word "windows" was added before "1 2 3 4".
 The final opening sequence involved a multicoloured house with no apparent windows.
 This was used from 1983 until the end of the programme.
 This saw the most radical revamp of the programme overall (not just in the opening titles).
 The opening legend then became "Get ready.
 To play.
 What's the day?
 It's...".

 Unlike earlier BBC programmes aimed at preschool children such as Watch with Mother, Play School featured real presenters who spoke directly to their audience.
 Presenters included the first black host of a children's show, Paul Danquah; Brian Cant, who remained with the show for 21 years; actress Julie Stevens; Canadian actor and television presenter Rick Jones; TV personality Johnny Ball; former pop singers Lionel Morton and Toni Arthur; husband and wife Eric Thompson and Phyllida Law; Italian model and actor Marla Landi; and Balamory producer Brian Jameson.
 Don Spencer and Diane Dorgan also appeared on the Australian version.
 Play School and another BBC children's television programme Jackanory were sometimes recorded at BBC Birmingham or BBC Manchester when BBC Television Centre in London was busy.

+On 24 September 2026, the BBC announced a revival of Play School that is expected to air in 2027/28.
+The new version will be "reimagined" for a new audience and will include a "blend of songs, stories, movement, music, poetry and imaginative play for today's audiences".
+Applications for interested companies to produce the new version opened on the same day.